asnicool/RAP/README.md

 This version is very rough and requires that you look into the code to understand what it does.
 In particular it has no configuration file.

 # How to install
 This not (yet?) packaged with npm or anything.
+It's not even tested yet - you are warned.
+I'll enhance this later on.

 - So just copy the archive on your Linux machine (in /opt/rap, for instance).